jessegreenberg/cathedral/README.md

 Run npm install to install the necessary dependencies.

 3) Shell Environment:
 Ensure you have a Bash shell installed.
-We recommend Git Bash for this purpose.
+On Windows I use Git Bash.

 4) Artwork Encoding:
 The project uses base64 encoded artwork for efficient packaging.
 To encode the artwork, execute the following commands: